mhhoss/FastAPIStack/README.md

 **🚀 Happy coding! 🚀**

-_FastAPIVerseHub - Where FastAPI learning meets real-world application._
+_FastAPIStack - Where FastAPI learning meets real-world application._

 **⭐ If you find this project helpful, please give it a star! ⭐**